 Learn about the main survey techniques used to examine scheduled monuments and see what kind of consent is required for each.

-You must get consent to use equipment capable of detecting metal within a scheduled monument area.
+You must apply for metal and mineral detecting consent to use any equipment capable of detecting metal within a protected place (a scheduled monument or monument in the ownership or guardianship of Scottish Ministers).

 Some types of works don’t require scheduled monument consent as they’re covered under class consent.